seijiwjs/zea-kinematics/docs/tutorials/setup-explode.md

 [//]: <> (Author: Alvaro Pajaro)
 [//]: <> (Last Modified: June 9, 2020)

-# How-To Setup Exploded View
+# How-To Setup a part Explode
 Maybe one of the most amazing features in the engine, letting you split up all the parts of the model and show how they are assembled.
 Very useful in descriptive manuals.

-?> You can download the source code and the `.zcad` file using the "**Download**" button below the live example.

 <!-- Copy and Paste Me -->
 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">